-Q: Write down the main uses of sulphuric acid.
+Q: Write down the main uses of sulfuric acid.

-- It is a common ingredient in the preparation of fertilisers like ammonium sulphate and superphosphate
+- It is a common chemical in the preparation of fertilizers.
+For example, ammonium sulfate and superphosphate.

 - We use it in the manufacture of dyes, shades, and paints.

-- It is a common ingredient in the manufacture of explosives, for example, TNT.
+- It is a common chemical in the manufacture of explosives.
+For example, TNT.